wagtail/wagtail/docs/advanced_topics/documents/custom_document_model.rst

 You need to complete the following steps in your project to do this:

-- Create a new document model that inherits from ``wagtail.documents.models.AbstractDocument``.
+- Create a new document model that inherits from ``wagtail.contrib.documents.models.AbstractDocument``.
 This is where you would add additional fields.
 - Point ``WAGTAILDOCS_DOCUMENT_MODEL`` to the new model.